isaacnmm/pestpolicy-hugo2XX/content/posts/zupapa-vs-skywalker-trampoline/index.md

 Both the Skywalker and Zupapa trampolines have excellent warranties.

-The [Skywaker](https://www.skywalkertrampolines. com/pages/product-registration) Companys warranty is specific on the timelines and parts that they guarantee.
+The [Skywaker](https://www.skywalkertrampolines.com/pages/product-registration)Companys warranty is specific on the timelines and parts that they guarantee.
 For example, the steel frame has a 3 years warranty from the day of purchase. while the other parts have a warranty of one year from the purchase date. - Visit the companys website for the procedure to follow when claiming for warranty.

 This warranty is applicable to the original buyer and its nontransferable.

-- On the other hand, [Zupapa](https://www.zupapa. us/pages/warranty)also provides warranty for specific trampoline parts. - They claim to offer a 2-year warranty on accessories like the jumping mat, springs, the enclosure net, and the safety pad.
+- On the other hand, [Zupapa](https://www.zupapa.us/pages/warranty)alsoprovides warranty for specific trampoline parts. - They claim to offer a 2-year warranty on accessories like the jumping mat, springs, the enclosure net, and the safety pad.
 They also claim to offer a 10-year guarantee on the trampoline frame.
 The company also says that they will replace any defective part at no extra cost to the buyer.

 Hence, after you make you buy your Zupapa trampoline ensure you register for the warranty online.